 What is a loop bridge – just another way to ascend something but outside of railway engineering I have only seen them for roads in Japan.

 Hard to photograph , here is a different POV.

-In between the two I am riding along this spectacular road that overlooks the valley below.
-Beautiful.
+In between the two I am riding along this spectacular road.

 Rest areas in rural Japan always have spotless toilets with plenty of paper and often heated seats and fresh flowers.
 Having a culture that doesn’t think to vandalize or steal everything as exists in other countries is one of the things that I deeply appreciate about Japan and makes travel here such a enjoyable thing.